Infrastructure

 World Kaihatsu Kogyo received heaps of praise from Nairobi residents, who were particularly impressed by its quality of work and the meticulous execution of the project.

 In July 2017, the Kenyan government awarded a Sh2 billion tender for phase three of the project to China Qingjian International Group.
-The project that is fully funded by Kenya involves expansion of the 9.8km road from Dagoretti Corner to Karen shopping centre.
+The project which is fully funded by Kenya involves the expansion of the 9.8km road from Dagoretti Corner to Karen shopping centre.

 The motorway design entails five footbridges and five lanes, with walkways and cycle tracks on both sides.
 Kura had earlier said the dualling of Ngong Road would provide a median to be developed later for Bus Rapid Transport (BRT) or light railway.